afuerhoff/ioBroker.fb-checkpresence/README.md

 The password is encrypted and wasn't saved in clear text.

 ### Interval
 The interval can be configured from 1 to 59 minutes.
-Normally a value of 1 minute is an optimal interval to read the fritzbox data.
+Normally a value of 1 to 5 minutes is an optimal interval to read the fritzbox data.

 ### History adapter
 Over the history adapter some values are calculated.
-You can choose, if the history,  the sql or the influxdb adapter is used.
+You can choose, if the history,  the sql or the influxdb adapter is used for this calculations.
 The history adapter must be installed preliminary.

 ### Dateformat
-The date format mask options are described on this web page: https://www.npmjs.com/package/dateformat
+The date format mask options are described on this web page: https://www.npmjs.com/package/dateformat.
+The format mask is used for formatting the html and json table objects.

-### Family members
+### Family member settings
-Without this configuration, the adapter does nothing.
-For a configured family member you must enter the Name, the mac- or ip-address, a comment and if the member is enabled.
+For a configured family member you must enter the Name, the mac- or ip-address, a comment and if the member is enabled for calculating.
+For every member the adapter creates data objects and checks if the member is present or absent.

+### Whitelist settings
+In the white list you can insert every known device.
+Any unknown devices are listed in the blacklist object.

 ## Features

-tbd.
+### AVM support check
+The function checks the availability of used fritzbox features.
+The availability is logged as info.

+### Get guests
+In this function is checked if any user is logged in as guest.
+Also if any device is not in the white list listed.

+### Get Active
+For every family member the presence, the comming and going dates and several other infos are calculated and saved in the member object.

+### Host number, active devices
+The amount of devices and how many are active are get from the fritzbox.

+### ...

 ## Changelog